-Edward Dwurnik is an artist born on April 19, 1943 in Radzymin, died on October 28, 2018 in Warsaw - an outstanding Polish painter and graphic artist, one of the most recognizable personalities of Polish contemporary art.
+Edward Dwurnik is an artist born on April 19, 1943 in Radzymin, he died on October 28, 2018 in Warsaw - an outstanding Polish painter and graphic artist, one of the most recognizable personalities of Polish contemporary art.
 He is the only Polish artist who managed to achieve international success before transformation (including participation in "documenta 7" in Kassel in 1982).
 He is also the only artist who, regardless of recognition in professional circles, has become popular in all environments of art consumers.
 Insolent and provocative, changeable and unpredictable, full of devilish sense of humor, to this day raises extreme reactions and agitation, also among the creators of the youngest generation.

-In Dwurnik's work you can also find uninvolved paintings, e.g. the series "Blue" (90s) are seascapes with no horizon, close to abstraction, and "Twenty-fifth" are colorful abstracts in the technique of action painting.
+In Dwurnik's work you can also find uninvolved paintings, e.g. the series "Blue" (90s) are horizonless seascapes close to abstraction, and "Twenty-fifth" are colorful abstracts in the technique of action painting.
 Other series include "Portrait" (from the 70s), "Workers" (80s), "Long live the war!"
 (1991-1993), "Blue cities" (from 1993), "Diagonal" (from 1996), "Wyliczanka" (from 1996).
 In 2011, an album was created with all reproductions of the "Athletes" series.

-Several documentaries were made about the artist's work, including: "Fruits of the Earth" (1977), "Portrait of Nature" (1984) and "Polska Nike" (1987) directed by Andrzej Szczygel and "Travels of Edward Dwurnik" (1995) by Grażyna Banaszkiewicz.
+Several documentaries were made about the artist's work, including: "Fruits of the Earth" (1977), "Portrait of Nature" (1984) and "Polska Nike" (1987) directed by Andrzej Szczygel and "Travels of Edward Dwurnik" (1995) Grażyna Banaszkiewicz.

 We will inform you about new artworks availability in the gallery or at the auction.